 This ingredient combination works with any variety of green beans, although the cooking time may vary.
 We used string beans (also known as snap beans) in the recipe pictured.
 Haricots Verts or thin French Green Beans, are more delicate and would also be perfect for this recipe!

-Of course, it will work with frozen or canned green beans too.
+Of course, frozen or canned green beans will work too.

 Fresh green beans will be vibrant, firm and “snap” when you break them in half.
 Remove the tough ends by cutting them off with a knife.
 If there are young kids in the house, snapping them off is a great way to involve everyone in the cooking process!